 The outfall of Cooley Lake to the river has a concrete pan, set at an elevation of 5340.8 ft.
-This is an adjudicated agreement with the Tuck family that owns The Wild Plum Farm in Columbine Valley, and is defined in paragraph 36 of the Cooley Lake Augmentation Plan, Case No. 93CW011 in District Water Court.
-A section of the Tuck property is identified as a floodplain flow easement and another as a ponding easement by the USACE.
-During high flow events, this pasture may be naturally inundated, however, staff must perform regular maintenance on the Cooley outfall to ensure no debris or beaver activity contribute to a further increase in lake elevation.
+This is an adjudicated agreement originally with the Tuck family that owned The Wild Plum Farm in Columbine Valley and is defined in paragraph 36 of the Cooley Lake Augmentation Plan, Case No. 93CW011 in District Water Court.
+A section of the property is identified as a floodplain flow easement and another as a ponding easement by the USACE.
+During high flow events, this area may be naturally inundated, however, staff must perform regular maintenance on the Cooley outfall to ensure no debris or beaver activity contributes to a further increase in lake elevation.
+In 2022, this became the Wild Plum Farm development, but these easements were built into open space and trails for those residents.